probabilistic-jsmas/probabilistic-jsmas/README.md

 ### Model Training and Testing Precautions

 The joblib files in the `joblib` file are the models that we used for our simulations.
-If you try to train a new neural networks, these models will be overwritten.
+If you train a new neural network, these models will be overwritten.
 To avoid that, you only need to rename the original ones.

 ## Code usage